akaihola/lusmu/README.rst

 `directed graph`_ which consists of source nodes and operation nodes.

-Lusmu uses the `invalidate/lazy-revalidate`_ evaluation model: reading the value of a node triggers its calculation operation and reads the values of its inputs.
+Lusmu uses the `invalidate/lazy-revalidate`_ evaluation model: reading the data of a node triggers its calculation operation and reads data from its inputs.
 Thus, only required calculations are executed.

 A minimal example
 -----------------